awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

 1. For **Database name**, enter the name of the database to be migrated\.

-Use the procedure following with the CLI\.
+Use the following procedure with the CLI\.

 **To configure an Amazon DocumentDB source endpoint using the AWS CLI**
-+ Run the AWS DMS `create-endpoint` command shown following to configure an Amazon DocumentDB source endpoint, replacing placeholders with your own values\.
++ Run the following AWS DMS `create-endpoint` command to configure an Amazon DocumentDB source endpoint, replacing placeholders with your own values\.

   ```
   aws dms create-endpoint \